Derek Asamoah: Daegu FC

-Despite being one of Pohang Steeler's top goalscorers, Asamoah left them as a Free Agent and on 20 February 2013 signed with Daegu FC.
+Despite being one of Pohang Steeler's top goalscorers, Asamoah left them as a free agent and on 20 February 2013 signed with Daegu FC.

 Carlisle United

 Asamoah signed for League Two club Carlisle United on a short-term deal on 21 October 2014.
 He scored on his debut in a 4–3 home defeat to Burton Albion two days later.
 On 4 February, he signed a contract to keep him at Brunton Park until the end of the season.
 He described the club as a "sleeping giant" and hopes to help guide the Cumbrians back towards the top of the European game.

 On 23 September 2015, in a Football League Cup tie against Liverpool, Asamoah scored the second goal of the match, with the match ending 1–1 before extra time.
 Carlisle United lost the tie eventually on penalties in a 3–2 result.

 He was released June 2016, but in September he returned to the club for training.
-After scoring a hat trick in a reserve game, Asamoah resigned for the club on 14 October 2016 on a short-term deal.
+After scoring a hat trick in a reserve game, Asamoah re-signed for the club on 14 October 2016 on a short-term deal.
 After making 11 appearances in all competitions, Asamoah was released by Carlisle on 16 January 2017.